motiwalam/munchausen/README.md

 What is `0^0`?

 Technically, it is undefined.
-But simply disregarding any number containing the digit 0 seems unsatisfying, especially since that would mean losing some Munchausen numbers.
+But simply disregarding any number containing the digit 0 seems unsatisfying and needlessly restrictive.

 So, what is it then?
 Well, the consensus seems to be that if we are to give it a value anyway, it should be either 0 or 1.

 In our search, we aim to be as accomodating as possible.
 The search can use either `0^0 = 0` or `0^0 = 1`, depending on a user supplied parameter.

+If you're deadset on treating `0^0` as undefined, then you can simply ignore the ones with a zero in them.
+Doesn't quite the work the other way around though.

 ### Goal